-2. Documentation Review
+1. Documentation Review

-The Documentation Review testing performed by the Functional Examiner demonstrates that the EVS 6000 meets the relevant requirements of the Pennsylvania Election Code.
-The Examiner reviewed the "Test Report for EAC 2005 VVSG Certification Testing of ES&S EVS 6.0.0.0 Voting System" (report number ESS-7001-CTR-01).
+The Documentation Review testing performed by the Functional Examiner demonstrates that the EVS 6030 meets the relevant requirements of the Pennsylvania Election Code.
+The Examiner reviewed the "Test Report for EAC 2005 VVSG Certification Testing of ES&S EVS 6.0.3.0 Voting System."

-The review of the EAC test reports by the Functional Examiner and the EAC certifications submitted by ES&S satisfy the requirements of Section 1105-A(a) of the Election Code, 25 P.S.§ 3031.5(a): requiring that an electronic voting system has been examined and approved by a federally recognized independent testing authority (ITA), or VSTL as such authorities are now called, as meeting the applicable performance and test standards established by the federal government.
+The EAC test reports and the EAC certifications submitted by ES&S satisfy the requirements of Section 1105-A(a) of the Election Code, 25 P.S.§ 3031.5(a): requiring that an electronic voting system has been examined and approved by a federally recognized independent testing authority (ITA), or VSTL as such authorities are now called, and meeting the applicable performance and test standards established by the federal government.

-Functional Examiner concluded that the design requirements of Sections 1107-A(11) and (14) of the Pennsylvania Election Code, 25 P.S. §§ 3031.7(11) & (14), are met by the combination of EAC hardware Non-Operating Environmental Tests, which included bench handling, vibration, low temperature, high temperature, humidity and product safety tests.
-The system accuracy testing during EAC certification testing provided confirmation of system accuracy as required by Section 1107-A(11) of the Pennsylvania Election Code, 25 P.S. § 3031.7(11).
+The Functional Examiner concluded that the design requirements of Sections 1107-A(11) and (14) of the Pennsylvania Election Code, 25 P.S. §§ 3031.7(11) & (14), are met by the combination of EAC hardware Non-Operating Environmental Tests, which included bench handling, vibration, low temperature, high temperature, humidity and product safety tests.
+The system accuracy testing completed during EAC certification testing provided confirmation of system accuracy as required by Section 1107-A(11) of the Pennsylvania Election Code, 25 P.S. § 3031.7(11).

 The system summative usability test reports were accepted by the EAC as part of the Federal Certification.
-This, along with the Functional Examiner's use of the system, demonstrates that the system can be readily learned and hence satisfied the usability requirement of Section 1107-A(15) of the Pennsylvania Election Code, 25 P.S. § 3031.7(15).
+This, along with the Functional Examiner's use of the system, demonstrates that the system can be readily learned, and hence satisfied the usability requirement of Section 1107-A(15) of the Pennsylvania Election Code, 25 P.S. § 3031.7(15).

-3. System Level Testing
+2. System Level Testing